Mareike Miller: Biography

 2015, Miller had to have more surgeries on her knees and thus could not play with the German team.
 At the 2016 Paralympic Games, she returned and won silver after losing the final to the United States.

 After the 2016 Paralympic Games, several athletes and the German national team head coach retired.
 Miller remained as one of the experienced players of the team, now playing for Martin Otto, the PE teacher who got her to play the sport in the first place.
 As part of the captain trio, she led her team to another European Championship silver medal in 2017, showing that the team even with many changes is continuing on a high level.

 2018 marks the year of World Championships in Hamburg, Germany.
 Miller will captain the team competing in front of her home crowds as she also currently lives in Hamburg and plays for the professional team BG Baskets Hamburg.

+Miller competed in women's wheelchair basketball at the 2024 Summer Paralympics in Paris, France.
+Germany placed 6th overall.